EternalModz/Atlantic-MW2-SPRX/README.md

 My first SPRX mod menu!
 Made for Modern Warfare 2 for the PS3.

 # Progress
-The menu is still indevelopment.
+The menu is still in development.
 This repo will be empty until its finished.